Sync Flow across your devices

 Subscription doesn't appear on a second device

-1. Refresh manually on Mac or Windows.
-Go to Settings → Plans and Billing and click the refresh button.
-You'll see a confirmation when sync succeeds.
+Refresh manually on Mac or Windows.
+Go to Settings → Plans and Billing and click the refresh icon at the top of the page.
+Wait a few seconds between clicks — the button has a short cooldown.
+You'll see a confirmation when sync succeeds, or a clear error message if something needs your attention (such as signing in again).
 If you just paid, click Finished paying?
 Click to refresh in the billing modal.

-2. Log out and back in.
-Go to Settings → Account → Log Out, then sign in again — this triggers an immediate subscription check.
+Log out and back in.
+Go to Settings → Account → Log Out, then sign in again.
+This triggers an immediate subscription check.

-3. Restart the app.
+Restart the app.
 On Mac, press Cmd + Q. On Windows, right-click Flow in the system tray and select Quit.
 On iOS, swipe up to close completely.
-Reopen and check Settings → Account — your plan should now show Pro.
+Reopen and check the Account screen — your plan should now show Pro.

-Note: Desktop subscription status refreshes automatically every hour as long as you're online.
+Note: Desktop subscription status refreshes automatically in the background as long as you're online.

 Dictionary entries aren't syncing

-1. Add a test word on one device, then check the other.
+Add a test word on one device, then check the other.
 Sync happens automatically when you add a word and when the app opens.
-On Android, dictionary entries sync when you open the Dictionary screen.
+On Android, opening the Dictionary screen also refreshes your entries.

 Snippets on Android aren't up to date